-Course: C3 (2017) Title Sustainable development and transportation planning for freight Thematic area Governance Responsible Institute University of Thessaly, Greece Lecturer Dr. Lambros Mitropoulos, Prof. Eftihia Nathanail Aim The course aims to provide an understanding of transportation planning at a National, regional and local context through outlining transport strategies, policies and smarter choices for increasing sustainability.
+Course: C3 (2017) Title Sustainable development and transportation planning for freight Thematic area Governance Responsible Institute University of Thessaly, Greece Lecturers Dr. Lambros Mitropoulos Prof. Eftihia Nathanail Aim The course aims to provide an understanding of transportation planning at a National, regional and local context through outlining transport strategies, policies and smarter choices for increasing sustainability.
 Methods and approaches for analysing intermodal transport and sustainable transport interchanges are presented, such as scenarios, forecasting, environmental impact and safety analysis and strategic environmental assessment.
 The course will provide knowledge on planning and operations of intermodal transport systems and their analysis and evaluation through various measures of performance.

-- Implement the basic concepts of transportation modelling, scenario development and forecasting - Identify the challenges and elements for creating sustainable transport systems - Develop relevant policy measures, strategies and select smart solutions to address transport oriented problems - Account for sustainability indicators, implement indicators to different transport systems and compare scenarios with present transport systems - Identify different stakeholder groups and factors influencing transport development - Embed environmental impact and safety assessment approach of transport interchanges

-Prerequisites (if any) Language English 2 Hours Keywords Sustainable assessment, freight modelling, forecasting, indicators This course will focus on integrated development plans with reference to sustainable development and the environment.
+Learning outcomes Implement the basic concepts of transportation modelling, scenario development and forecasting Identify the challenges and elements for creating sustainable transport systems Develop relevant policy measures, strategies and select smart solutions to address transport oriented problems Account for sustainability indicators, implement indicators to different transport systems and compare scenarios with present transport systems Identify different stakeholder groups and factors influencing transport development Embed environmental impact and safety assessment approach of transport interchanges Prerequisites (if any) Hours 2 Custoine ble seese south for in ble south for a set of the set o Keywords Syllabus eywordsSustainable assessment, freight modelling, forecasting, indicatorsThis course will focus on integrated development plans with reference to sustainable development and the environment.
 During the entire course attention is paid to a sustainable development of the transport interchanges for freight in the European Union.
 First the course will present essential transportation forecasting methodologies that are used at EU level and the importance of forecasting towards estimating transport impacts and successfully delivering transport plans.
 The components which affect traveling and transportation system performance will be identified.
-The sustainability principles will be covered.
-Syllabus Sustainability Urban Logistics Plans will be analysed.
-Indicators being estimated by impact assessment of transportation interchanges will be discussed and explained.
-Students will get exposed to software packages dealing with transportation planning and impact assessment.
-Course topics: Background
+The sustainability principles will be covered Sustainability Urban Logistics Plans will be analysed.
+Indicators being estimate by impact assessment of transportation interchanges will be discussed an explained.
+Students will get exposed to software packages dealing wit transportation planning and impact assessment.Course topics: • Background